 Dr. Mignonne C Guy

-Dr. Guy’s research focuses on social, behavioral, biological, and environmental determinants that contribute to health disparities among racial/ethnic minority and other marginalized populations.
-Most recently, her research examines bio behavioral and environmental factors associated with tobacco-related disparities among young adults/adult populations.
-She has a strong interest in the complex interplay between distal structural and proximal factors and how they shape the health behaviors and outcomes in African Americans.
+Dr. Guy’s research focuses on social, behavioral, biological, and environmental determinants that contribute to health inequities and disparities among racial/ethnic minoritized populations and other marginalized groups.
+She has a strong interest using an ecosocial lens to examine the complex interplay between distal and proximal factors that influence health and how they shape the health behaviors and outcomes people of African descent.

 Her work utilizes mixed-methods approaches that she applies to transdisciplinary collaborations.

 Broad research interests: